Informal resume

 Except for a short time, I have worked on my own or for a company in IT and telecommunications.

-In the last 18 years I have shared my experience as a lecturer and trainer in higher education classes and university masters, working with both universities and high profile training organizations.
-I have under my belt about 14,000 hours of presence in the classroom.
+In the last twenty years I have shared my experience as a lecturer and trainer in higher education classes and university masters, working with both universities and high profile training organizations.
+I have under my belt about 15,000 hours of presence in the classroom.

-In the last four years I have achieved certifications on Big Data and Machine Learning at the University of California – Berkeley Internet of Things at the Massachusetts Institute of Technology, Data Science at the Harvard University, where I am pursuing a Master Degree, and Cybersecurity at the Rochester Institute of Technology.
+Over the past ten years, I have obtained certifications in Big Data and Machine Learning from the University of California – Berkeley, as well as in the Internet of Things from the Massachusetts Institute of Technology.
+Additionally, I earned a Master’s Degree in Data Science from Harvard University and a Master’s Degree in Cybersecurity from the Rochester Institute of Technology.

 I was issued a patent for an LED lighting system with extremely high energy savings.